 Can Dogs Eat Watermelon?

-Dogs cannot eat onions but yes - they can eat watermelon.
+Yes dogs can eat watermelon.
 Watermelon is an excellent vitamin rich hydrating snack.
-But as with all melons do heed the "feed it alone or leave it alone", advice that applies to all species that eat melons.
+But as with all melons do heed the feed it alone or leave it alone, advice that applies to all species that eat melons.